yici77/kaggle_spaceshipTitanic/README.md

-# Kaggle Spaceship Titanic Competition - score:80.827%
+# Kaggle Spaceship Titanic Competition - score:80.827% （Top 5%)

 *Details and visualize plots are in notebook*